uberto/kondor-json/README.md

 ## What's Changed Recently

+- It's not easy to insert existing Json inside a converter
 - New Kondor-mongo to reuse the converters working with MongoDb
 - Automatic JsonSchema generation from any converter
 - Code generation of converters from data classes